Krishnaraj2003/UJQ/README.md

 # UJQ
 Universal Job Queue or UJQ in short is a Redis based Simple Job management library build on top of RSMQ.
 This Library is light weight and build for working with microservices.
 Currently we have Node and Python implementation of Library.
 C# and Java are in pipeline.
 ## Benifits
-1. Jobs can created and processed by different application or services
+1. Jobs can be created and processed by different application or services
 2. Auto trigger when job is created
 3. Job Completion and error indications